topappfield/torch_control/README.md

 # torch_control

 A Flutter plugin for torch/flashlight/lamp control.
-Includes support for Android (4 and 5+) and iOS.
+Offers API for:
+* checking if torch is available
+* turning the torch on and off
+* toggling the torch
+* flashing the torch for a given duration

+Platforms supported by the plugin:
+* Android old API levels 16 to 19 (4.1 to 4.4) via android.hardware.Camera
+* Android API levels 21 to 31 (5.+) via android.hardware.camera2
+* iOS (currently untested)

 ## Install

-Add  `torch_control: 0.1.0` to your pubspec.yaml file
+Add  `torch_control: 0.2.0` to your pubspec.yaml file

-Set permissions
+Set permissions for Android

     <uses-permission android:name="android.permission.CAMERA"/>
     <uses-permission android:name="android.permission.FLASHLIGHT"/>